johnwyles/meta/README.md

 meta
 ====

-Miscellaneous crap I've found useful or use regularly
+Miscellaneous crap I've found useful or use regularly.